 Naturopathic doctors are trained at accredited, 4-year, residential naturopathic medical colleges and pass a postdoctoral board examination (NPLEX) to become licensed.
 The training includes conventional medical sciences: anatomy, physiology, biochemistry, pharmacology, microbiology, pathology, immunology, clinical and physical diagnosis, diagnostic imaging, cardiology, pediatrics, gynecology, urology, gastroenterology, and laboratory diagnosis.
 There is also extensive training in natural therapeutics: naturopathic medicine philosophy, clinical nutrition, detoxification, nutritional supplementation, IV therapeutics, herbal medicine, homeopathy, hydrotherapy, naturopathic manipulative therapeutics, and counseling.

-Naturopathic doctors are able to use the conventional medical training to understand imbalances or disease in the body.
+Holistic doctors are able to use conventional medical training to understand imbalances or diseases in the body.
 With a holistic approach, naturopathic doctors strive to understand the cause of disease by understanding the body, mind, and spirit of each patient.
 They are then able to support the body’s own healing abilities with the application of natural therapeutics.
 Also, through dietary and lifestyle counseling, the naturopathic doctor is able to empower the patient to make changes that address disease and more importantly prevent disease.

-Naturopathic doctors are guided by 6 principles of naturopathic philosophy (listed to the right).
+Naturopaths are guided by 6 principles of naturopathic philosophy (listed to the right).